South Carolina

 Context for quitline metrics:

-Funder of quitline services: SC Department of Health and Environmental Control
+Funder of quitline services: SC Department of Public Health